Is Solar Worth It in Kentucky? (2022 Homeowner's Guide)

 The upfront fees of solar panels will be an important thing to consider, even in Kentucky, where residents enjoy the lowest equipment prices in the country.
 You can keep your upfront investment amount down by choosing a loan option that requires no money down, limiting your equipment choices to panels only and avoiding add-on products and selecting one of the more affordable solar panel brands.

 As mentioned above, the payback period is a crucial consideration to make, as it not only determines how suitable your home is for solar conversion but also how much you stand to save in the long run by converting.
 The typical payback period in Kentucky is between 10 and 16 years, with an average of 13 years.
 If your estimated payoff timeline is longer than 16 years, your total return on investment will be below the average for the area.

-Net Metering Policies in Kentucky
+Net Metering Policies for Kentucky Solar Panels

 Net metering is mandated in Kentucky for all investor-owned utilities and electric cooperatives.
 The rate for buying back excess energy isn’t set by the state, and many customers won’t have access to net metering at all if they use public utilities for power.
 Given that the policy can vary among electric companies, we recommend you reach out to your provider to see what net metering program is available before you sign anything.
 Remember, you can always add a solar battery to your home solar project if you have a sub-optimal net metering program or none at all.

 The solar industry is relatively young, and it’s still rapidly improving and expanding.
 This is especially true in states like Kentucky, where the solar market is just starting to pick up.
 As such, policies can change and incentives can be added or disappear without warning.
 While it’s not advisable to wait for better incentives to become available, you should check for updated incentives and policies before you commit to going solar.